paulekmangroup/atlas-of-emotions/README.md

 `npm install`
 `npm start`

+## Deploying to GitHub pages (production)

+`npm run gh-deploy`

+### GitHub Pages setup

+The CDN-backed production version of the site is running on GitHub Pages, directed to http://atlasofemotions.org/ via a [`CNAME` file](https://github.com/stamen/atlas-of-emotions/blob/gh-pages/CNAME).
+The deploy script uses [`git-directory-deploy`](https://www.npmjs.com/package/git-directory-deploy) to push only `dist/` to the `gh-pages` branch.

-## Deploying to heroku
+## Deploying to Heroku (staging)

 `git push heroku master`

 ### Heroku setup

 A staging version of the site is [running on heroku](http://stamen-atlas-of-emotions.herokuapp.com), aliased at http://staging.atlasofemotions.org/.
-Password is the same as on the blog.
+Username/password is the same as on the blog.

 The heroku web process is `npm run start-heroku`, specified in [`Procfile`](https://github.com/stamen/atlas-of-emotions/blob/master/Procfile).
 This serves up the static `dist/` folder via [`serve`](https://www.npmjs.com/package/serve).

-## Deploying to GitHub pages

-TODO: set up script to push only `dist/` to `gh-pages`?

-### GitHub Pages setup

-The CDN-backed production version of the site is running on GitHub Pages, directed to http://atlasofemotions.org/ via a [`CNAME` file](https://github.com/stamen/atlas-of-emotions/blob/gh-pages/CNAME).

 ## Deploying to studio.stamen.com